arisaedo/research/docs/main/solution.md

-# Floyd Economy

-### Summary
--  A self-funded philanthropic economy
-- An endogenous community of developers that conform to neutral and non-authoritative rules
-- A censorship-resistant public goods platform

-### The Problem Space
-This section of the document should be treated as a conceptual document.
-Things here are bound to change and nothing is permanent.

-### What we set out to solve?
-The main issues that exist in open source software and decentralised autonomous organisations are highlighted here.

-1. Public Goods
-  * Sustainability issues related to public goods
-  * Lack of incentives to contribute to public goods
-  * Reducing public goods projects administrative costs
-  * Free-Rider Problem
-2. Decentralised Autonomous Organisations (DAOs)
-  * Security vulnerabilities of issuing smart contracts to facilitate DAO
-  * Plutocracy that occurs in decentralized governance
-  * Non-colluding endogenous communities of developers

-**IMPORTANT CAVEAT**: This project first started out as a solution to the sustainability issues that exist within the open-source software industry.
-However, while solving the sustainability issue, we noticed that this solution is applicable to a variety of public goods through concepts related to philanthropic liberalism.
-Henceforth, some parts of this document highlight open-source software, however, that should be taken with a grain of salt.
-Instead, refer to those parts as public goods instead of open-source software.

-Also, it’s worth noting that most of the concepts and decisions that are made in this document are to solve the sustainability issues that exists in public good platforms.

 ### How do we solve the sustainability issue?

 The sustainability issue highlights the core problem of public good projects, whereby, some public good projects lack funding to sustain business activities for a long period of time.